MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 The **revoscalepy** module is installed as part of Machine Learning Server or SQL Server Machine Learning when you add Python to your installation.
 You get the full collection of proprietary packages plus a Python distribution with its modules and interpreters.
 You can use any Python IDE to write Python script calling functions in **revoscalepy**, but the script must run on a computer having our proprietary modules.

-**revoscalepy** runs in a Spark compute context and SQL Server compute context.
+The **revoscalepy** module runs in a Spark compute context and SQL Server compute context.

-In rxSpark compute context, you can perform statistical analysis, linear and logistic regressions, and predictive analytics.
+In a [RxSpark](RxSpark.md) compute context, you can perform statistical analysis, linear and logistic regressions, and predictive analytics.
 Scale out requires Machine Learning Server on all data nodes in your cluster.
 You can also call functions from script that runs on edge nodes, or on a single-box installation of Spark.

-In rxInSQLServer compute context, there are two primary use cases:
+In a [RxInSqlServer](RxInSqlServer.md) compute context, there are two primary use cases:

 + Calling Python functions in T-SQL script or stored procedures running on SQL Server.

 + Calling **revoscalepy** functions in Python script executing in a SQL Server [compute context](../../r/concept-what-is-compute-context.md).
 In your script, you can set a compute context to shift execution of **revoscalepy** operations to a remote SQL Server instance that has the **revoscalepy** interpreter.

 You can call **revoscalepy** functions in script that runs on other platforms, such as Windows or Linux, but your script should set the compute context before **revoscalepy** functions are called.